burlachenkok/burlachenkok.github.io/_posts/2022-02-03-About-Compute-Performance-Optimization-at-MIT.md

 published: true
 ---

-This is a post about the advanced course "6-172" at MIT and usefull materials for anybody who optimize code performance.
+This is a post about the advanced course "6-172" at MIT and useful materials for anybody who want to optimize binary code performance.

 ---